GeneDx/scramble/README.md

 Running with Docker
 -------------------
 SCRAMble is also distributed with a `Dockerfile`.
-Running SCRAMble using `docker`:
+Running SCRAMble using `docker` (estimated install time <10 minutes):

     $ git clone https://github.com/GeneDx/scramble.git
     $ cd scramble